edgedb/edgedb/docs/edgeql/expressions/overview.rst

 Set References
 --------------

-A set reference is an *name* (a simple identifier or a qualified schema name) that represents a set of values.
+A set reference is a *name* (a simple identifier or a qualified schema name) that represents a set of values.
 It can be the name of an object type or an *expression alias* (defined in a statement :ref:`WITH block <ref_eql_with>` or in the schema via an :ref:`alias declaration <ref_eql_sdl_aliases>`).